Skip to content

 I was in constant pain trying to do everyday activities and now I’m 100% pain free with more movement and living better!~ Ron Coshow

-Stem Cell Therapy Repairs Work Injury Without Surgery
+Regenerative Cell Therapy Repairs Work Injury Without Surgery

 In 2009, Ron Coshow injured his right elbow while lifting a heavy pipeline.
 He was in constant pain and his daily life was put on hold.
-He heard about Dr. Albano and how stem cell therapy was a better option than traditional surgery.
+He heard about Dr. Albano and how regenerative cell therapy was a better option than traditional surgery.
 His treatment was a success, and when he needed to have his right elbow repaired in 2018, he did not hesitate to visit the Albano Clinic.
-He is now pain-free and has better mobility thanks to stem cell therapy.
+He is now pain-free and has better mobility thanks to regenerative cell therapy.

 HEAR HIS STORY